anggafaizal/Portfolio/README.md

 # Muhammad Angga Faizal - Project_Portfolio_Data_Analysis
 ## About
-Hi, I am Muhammad Angga Faizal Graduated of Engineering Physics from Gadjah Mada University who focuses on mathematical modeling for the use of renewable energy.
-For one semester, I took independent studies equivalent to 20 credits at Ruangguru majoring in data & business analyst in the Magang Bersama Kampus Merdeka (MBKM) program organized by the Ministry of Education and Culture.
-Experienced as a junior site engineer at the CV SAMA Foundation with the main task of monitoring projects and making monthly financial reports.
-I had an online internship at the Virtual Internship Rakamin Academy as a Data Engineer.
-I also have several portfolio projects in the field of data analysis and am interested in looking for new challenges in the field of data, Business Analyst, or Management Trainee.
-Someone who loves hard work, teamwork, learning new things, and leadership.
+Hi, I am Muhammad Angga Faizal graduated in Engineering Physics from Gadjah Mada University, specializing in mathematical modeling for renewable energy applications.
+As part of the Internship with Independent Campus (MBKM) program by the Ministry of Education and Culture, I pursued independent studies equivalent to 20 credits at Ruangguru, focusing on data and business analysis for a semester.
+I bring experience as a junior site engineer at CV SAMA Foundation, responsible for project monitoring and monthly financial reporting.
+Additionally, I completed an online internship as a Data Engineer at Rakamin Academy during the Virtual Internship program.
+With a portfolio showcasing various data analysis projects, I am eager to embrace new challenges in the realms of data, Business Analysis, or pursue opportunities in a Management Trainee role.
+Known for a strong work ethic, teamwork, enthusiasm for continuous learning, and leadership skills.

+I have also been certified as a professional data analyst by Datacamp which is known as #1 the best data analyst certification according to Forbes as in the following link (https://www.forbes.com/advisor/education/best-data-analytics-certifications/).

 This repository serves as a dynamic canvas, showcasing the tapestry of my skills and providing a stage to unveil the symphony of my projects.
 It serves as a compass, intricately guiding the journey of my progress in the captivating realms of Data Analytics and Data Science.